jedwards1211/dude-wheres-my-module/README.md

 project directory and subdirectories.
 If found, it will load configuration from them.

+The server will hot-reload a file's configuration whenever you save changes to it.

 ## Config file API

 The config file's `module.exports` must be a function that